Cellular and Molecular Pharmacology and Physiology graduate program handbook

 - Dissertation Title Form

-Reinstatement: When a student has been absent for one semester or more without an approved leave of absence, he or she may request reinstatement via the Reinstatement form (available on the Graduate School website Reinstatement of Graduate Status Form.
-This form allows the program the option to recommend the student be re-admitted to their graduate program based on their previous admission OR require the student to re- apply for admission which would require students to submit a new application for admission and pay the application fee.
+Reinstatement: When a student has been absent for one semester or more without an approved leave of absence, he or she may request reinstatement via the Reinstatement Form (available on the Graduate School website Reinstatement of Graduate Status Form).
+This form allows the program the option to recommend the student be re-admitted to their graduate program based on their previous admission OR require the student to re-apply for admission which will require the student to submit a new application for admission and pay the application fee.
 The Notice of Reinstatement to Gradate Standing must be received by the Graduate School no later than the last day of enrollment for the semester the reinstatement is to begin.

-The Graduate Student Association (GSA) Website represents all graduate students and promotes the welfare and interests of the graduate students at the University of Nevada, Reno.
-The GSA works closely with appropriate university administrative offices, including the Graduate School and Student Services and reports to the President of the University.
+The Graduate Student Association (GSA) Website promotes the welfare and interests of the graduate students at the University of Nevada, Reno.
+The GSA works closely with appropriate university administrative offices, including the Graduate School and Student Services.
 The GSA government functions through the Council of Representatives, Executive Council and established committees.

 The Graduate School Website is a great resource for students.
 You may be able to access necessary forms on the Graduate Forms and Deadlines Website, in which you can access the Graduation Application form and other materials.